Contracts In 2300 BC

 1. Force Majeure

 Force Majeure is a legal doctrine under which a party may be relieved from liability from non-performance.
-This is an exception that can save performing party from liabilities and breach of contracts in unforeseen circumstances.
-The legal definition and interpretations can be found across internet and can help you understand how business can use this clause.
+This is an exception that can save the performing party from liabilities and breach of contracts in unforeseen circumstances.
+The legal definition and interpretations can be found across the internet and can help you understand how businesses can use this clause.

 In theory, Supplier Risk Management should be able to cover every major risk in supply chains(including COVID19).
 As a procurement professional, you know that Supplier risk management is a difficult balancing act of understanding suppliers and minimum impact on your business.